mynameispathak/devops-task/README.md

   - [x] Create a user `demo`.
   - [ ] Harden the security:
     - [x] Disable root login.
     - [ ] Setup a basic firewall (e.g., UFW) allowing only specific ports.
-(Unable to allow ports via firewall using qemu Vagrant provider, so as a workaround I have forwared the required ports to host machine)
+      - `(Unable to allow ports via firewall using qemu Vagrant provider, so as a workaround I have forwarded the required ports to host machine)`
   - [ ] Configure `sysctl` for sane defaults.
 (For eg: increasing open files limit) [`SKIPPED due to time constraint`]
   - [ ] Configure sysctl for sane defaults.
 For each sysctl parameter changed: [`SKIPPED due to time constraint`]
     - [ ] Document the change.